mygraphs/vue-timelines/docs/TASK_DEPENDENCIES.md

 ## Implementation Notes

-- The backend already calculates progress based on subtasks (see `calculateTaskProgress` in `routes/v2/tasks.js`)
-- The frontend `TaskTimelineComponent` currently flattens all tasks - this needs to be updated
+- The component automatically calculates task depth for hierarchical styling
+- Tasks are sorted hierarchically with parent tasks appearing before their subtasks
-- Consider adding a `depth` property to tasks for CSS styling
+- The `depth` property is automatically added to tasks for CSS styling
-- Ensure drag-and-drop maintains parent-child relationships
+- Drag-and-drop maintains parent-child relationships
+- Parent task validation ensures referenced parents exist (invalid references are set to null)